dhis2/dhis2-fhir-adapter/README.md

 The application has its configuration directory below $DHIS2_HOME/services/fhir-adapter.
 This sub-directory structure must be created below $DHIS2_HOME and a configuration file named application.yml must be placed inside this directory.
 The Adapter may create further sub-directories below this directory (e.g. directory containing message queue files).
 The environment variable DHIS2_HOME must have been set when running the Adapter application.

-The following example contains the content of configuration file application.yml with default configuration values for a non-clustered environment.
-These can be customized if needed.
+The following example contains the content of configuration file application.yml with default configuration values for a non-clustered environment without using import by FHIR subscriptions.
+These configuration values can be customized if needed.

     server:
       # The default port on which HTTP connections will be available when starting